 Broken equals broke

 Another important undertaking around the house is to make home maintenance repairs.
-When there are broken items in the home, the belief is that it can bring down the homeowners’ fortune, even creating financial loss.
-Taking a quick run through the house to oil a squeaky door or cabinet hinge, touch up scuffed wall paint or repairing faucet drips will help create good energy because your home is in good working order.
+When there are broken items in the home, the belief is that it can bring down the homeowners’ fortunes, even creating financial loss.
+Taking a quick run through the house to oil a squeaky door or cabinet hinge, touch up scuffed wall paint, or repair faucet drips will help create good energy because your home is in good working order.

-If January New Year got past you and you’d like a re-set, the Lunar New Year is a fun way to get your house purged, cleaned and to welcome the Year of the Rat – and who knows?
+If January New Year got past you and you’d like a re-set, the Lunar New Year is a fun way to get your house purged, cleaned, and to welcome the Lunar New Year – and who knows?
 You might just find that fortune and favor are with you in the new lunar year from your newly energized and activated home!